In 2019 we kicked off a process to develop a land use plan for Fleetwood.

 - Land Use Concept

 - Parks and Open Space Concept

 These three concepts typically make up the main parts of the draft plan.
-This step concludes with Council endorsement of the draft (Stage 1) plan.
+This step concludes with Council endorsement of a preferred draft (Stage 1) plan.
 After that we continue to work on refining the plan through Step 4.

 Step 4: Refining the Plan

 Once Council has endorsed a draft (Stage 1) land use plan, staff will undertake the final (Stage 2) planning process.
 This process will include:

 - Refinements to land uses

 Stage 2 work will also include more opportunities for community engagement.